DD2480-Group22-2025/DD2480-discord.js/packages/discord.js/DD2480-docs/refactor.md

 ### \src\structures\Guild.js: \_patch - Samuel

 My \_patch function in Guild.js had a CCN of 81 to begin with.
 Since the function itself was quite simple, and only had a series of conditional checks/updates, I was easily able to split this logic into smaller functions.
-You can see the refactored code in this [file](../DD2480-docs/functions/guild-patch-refactor.js).
-By splitting the logic into smaller functions, I reduced the CCN from 81 to 11.
-This created many new atomic functions that have an average CCN of 2.9.
-You can run lizard on this file by running `lizard .\packages\discord.js\DD2480-docs\functions\guild-patch-refactor.js`.
+You can see the refactored code in this [file](../DD2480-docs/functions/Guild.js/patch_refactored.js).
+By splitting the logic into smaller functions, I reduced the CCN from 81 to 3, believe it or not.
+This created many new atomic functions that have an average CCN of 2.8.
+You can run lizard on this file by running `lizard .\packages\discord.js\DD2480-docs\functions\Guild.js\patch_refactored.js`.